FeijiangHan/tire-match/README.md

 ### Design

 When I first received the task, my mind immediately started turning - "logs + keywords + statistics".
-I didn't think of writing the code to implement it myself, but first thought of the common Linux log statistics command `grep`.
+I didn't think of writing the code to implement it myself, but the first thought of the common Linux log statistics command `grep`.

 The `grep` command usage won't be elaborated on further.
 Using `grep 'keyword' | wc -l` can easily perform statistics on the number of messages containing the keyword.
-And PHP's `exec()` function allows us to directly call Linux shell commands, although there are security risks when executing dangerous commands.
+PHP's `exec()` function allows us to directly call Linux shell commands, although there are security risks when executing dangerous commands.

 ### Code